Interesting Facts About Spain

-44. Another Moorish building is la Alhambra in Granada.
+44. A magnificent Arabic walled citadel is la Alhambra in Granada.
 It is one of the most visited places in Spain and has the status of a UNESCO World Heritage Site.
-It is a complex of palaces and its name comes from the Arabic al-Hamra meaning 'the red one'.
+It is a complex of palaces, courtyards and gardens and its name comes from the Arabic al-Hamra meaning 'the red one'.

-There are two possible reasons why the building is called 'red':
+There are two possible reasons why the construction is called 'red':

 1. The brickwork can appear red, depending on the light.

-2. It is named after Ibn al-Ahmar , the first Moorish leader of Granada, who initiated its construction.
+2. It is named after Ibn al-Ahmar , an Arabic ruler of Granada, who initiated the building work.
 He was red-haired.
 His Arabic name means 'Son of the Red One'.
 He is also known as Muhammad I, Sultan of Granada.